tsatria03/CookyCraze/docks/readme.txt

 Hands played: counts every round where a bet was placed and cards were dealt.
 Wins: counts rounds you won, including naturals, hitting 21, and dealer busts.
-Losses: counts rounds where you busted or the dealer beat you.
+Losses: counts rounds where you busted, or the dealer beat you.
 Pushes: counts rounds that ended in a tie, where your original bet was returned.

 All stats are saved with your game data and persist between sessions.